GRAVITY+

 GRAVITY and the VLTI have transformed optical interferometry with groundbreaking results on the Galactic Center, active galactic nuclei, and exoplanets.

-The GRAVITY+ project will upgrade GRAVITY and the VLTI in order to open up the extragalactic sky for milliarcsecond-resolution interferometric imaging, and give access to targets as faint as K = 22 mag.
-GRAVITY+ will measure the black hole masses of active galactic nuclei across cosmic time, and obtain high-quality exoplanet spectra and orbits.
+The GRAVITY+ project upgrades GRAVITY and the VLTI in order to open up the extragalactic sky for milliarcsecond-resolution interferometric imaging, and will give access to targets as faint as K = 22 mag.
+GRAVITY+ measures the black hole masses of active galactic nuclei across cosmic time, and obtains high-quality exoplanet spectra and orbits.

-GRAVITY+ will provide wide-field off-axis fringe tracking, and improved sensitivity and contrast from new natural guide star and laser guide star adaptive optics for all VLT 8 m unit telescopes.
-The GRAVITY+ upgrades can start immediately, and can be implemented incrementally, keeping the impact on operation to a minimum.
-They will add new, globally unique science capabilities with every step.
-As an infrastructure upgrade of the VLTI, GRAVITY+ will serve all present and future VLTI instruments along with their communities.
+GRAVITY+ provides wide-field off-axis fringe tracking, and improved sensitivity and contrast from new natural guide star and laser guide star adaptive optics for all VLT 8 m unit telescopes.
+The GRAVITY+ upgrades are implemented incrementally, keeping the impact on operation to a minimum.
+They add new, globally unique science capabilities with every step.
+As an infrastructure upgrade of the VLTI, GRAVITY+ serves all present and future VLTI instruments along with their communities.

 Following a summer 2020 recommendation by ESO’s STC, GRAVITY+ went through a Phase A process, which was successfully concluded in summer 2021, in order to become ESO’s next VLT facility instrument.
-GRAVITY+ will be built by a consortium including MPE, INSU/CNRS, University of Cologne, MPIA, CENTRA, University of Southampton, and associated partner KU Leuven, in close collaboration with ESO.
+GRAVITY+ is built by a consortium including MPE, INSU/CNRS, University of Cologne, MPIA, CENTRA, University of Southampton, and the associated partners KU Leuven, University College Dublin, and Universidad Autonoma de Mexico, in close collaboration with ESO and supported by the Max Planck Foundation.
+Wide field fringe tracking capability including new delay lines, new state of the art adaptive optics, and Laser Guide Stars for UT1-3 are in operation.
+The GRAVITY beam combiner instrument will be upgraded in 2027 with a high resolution grism and new fiber couplers.

 Science cases for GRAVITY+ include: